 ElectionGuide is provided as a public good.
 We aim to provide accurate, reliable information in multiple formats to meet your needs.

 All of the datapoints are defined and coding strategies further explained in our codebook, including how each variable can be viewed (web, API, or both).
-The codebook will be published online shortly; in the meantime, please contact ElectionGuide to receive a PDF version.
+The codebook can be accessed here.

 Information about upcoming and past elections is available on our website organized by election and by country.